Brigi Rafini: Political affiliation

-Brigi Rafini, as a civil administrator, minister, and office holder, has represented four different political parties since the 1980s.
+As an experienced civil administrator, minister and political office holder, Rafini has represented four different political parties since the 1980s.
 He was a member of the National Movement for the Development of Society (MNSD) during the time it was the unitary party (1989–1991), left to join the breakaway faction that became the Nigerien Alliance for Democracy and Progress (ANDP) during the democratic Third Republic (1993–1996), and helped form the ruling Rally for Democracy and Progress (RDP-Jama'a) party during the presidency of Ibrahim Baré Maïnassara (1996–1999).
 He served as a parliamentarian and assembly officer under the RDP in opposition during the Fifth Republic (1999–2009).
 He has since been reported to have formally joined the Nigerien Party for Democracy and Socialism (PNDS), elected to power in 2011.

-Prime Minister
+Prime minister

 When Mahamadou Issoufou, who won the January–March 2011 presidential election, took office as President on 7 April 2011, he promptly appointed Rafini as Prime Minister.
 The 23-member government headed by Rafini was appointed on 21 April 2011.
-On 2 April 2016, when Issoufou was sworn in for his second term, he reappointed Brigi Rafini as Prime Minister.
+On 2 April 2016, when Issoufou was sworn in for a second term, he reappointed Brigi Rafini as Prime Minister.